Laravel-Backpack/docs/5.x/crud-operation-create.md

 	        'min' => 'More than 10 characters, bro.
 Wtf...
 You can do this!', ]
 	]);
-	$this->crud->setValidation(); // This MUST be called AFTER the fields are defined, NEVER BEFORE }
+}
 ```

-You must then call `setValidation()` without a parameter, and Backpack will go through all defined fields, get their `validationRules` and validate them.
-It is VERY IMPORTANT to call `setValidation()` _after_ you've defined the fields!
-Otherwise Backpack won't find any `validationRules`.

 <a name="callbacks"></a>
 ### Callbacks